Find support in this market.

 Importing a standard container of goods into Singapore requires:

-Singapore is the world's fourth-leading financial centre.
-The economy depends heavily on exports and refining imported goods.
-Singapore has a highly developed market-based economy.
-The Singaporean economy is known as an innovative, competitive and business-friendly economy.
+Singapore is the world’s fourthleading financial centre.
+The country has a highly developed market-based economy, which depends heavily on exports and refining imported goods.
+The Singaporean economy is known as being innovative, competitive and business-friendly.
 Singapore is the 14th largest exporter and the 15th largest importer in the world.
 The country is currently the only Asian country to have AAA credit ratings from all three major credit rating agencies.
-It attracts a large amount of foreign direct investment as a result of its location, corruption-free environment, skilled workforce, low tax rates and advanced infrastructure.

 |Source: Oxford Economics|